-late 14c., originally in grammar (in reference to certain nouns), from Latin abstractus "drawn away," past participle of abstrahere "to drag away, detach, pull away, divert;" also figuratively, from assimilated form of ab "off, away from" (see ab-) + trahere "to draw," from PIE root *tragh- "to draw, drag, move" (see tract (n.1)).
+late 14c., originally in grammar (in reference to nouns that do not name concrete things), from Latin abstractus "drawn away," past participle of abstrahere "to drag away, detach, pull away, divert," also used figuratively; from assimilated form of ab "off, away from" (see ab-) + trahere "to draw" (from PIE root *tragh- "to draw, drag, move;" see tract (n.1)).

 Oswald Herzog, in an article on "Der Abstrakte Expressionismus" (Sturm, heft 50, 1919) gives us a statement which with equal felicity may be applied to the artistic attitude of the Dadaists.
 "Abstract Expressionism is perfect Expressionism," he writes.
 "It is pure creation.
 It casts spiritual processes into a corporeal mould.
 It does not borrow objects from the real world; it creates its own objects ....
 The abstract reveals the will of the artist; it becomes expression. ..."
 [William A. Drake, "The Life and Deeds of Dada," 1922]

 Then, that art we have called "abstract" for want of any possible descriptive term, with which we have been patient, and, even, appreciative, getting high stimulation by the new Guggenheim "non-objective" Art Museum, is reflected in our examples of "surrealism," "dadaism," and what-not, to assert our acquaintance in every art, fine or other.
 [Report of the Art Reference Department of Pratt Institute Free Library for year ending June 30, 1937]

 1540s, "to draw away, withdraw, remove" (transitive), from Latin abstractus or else from abstract (adj.).
 From 1610s in the philosophical sense "consider as a general object or idea without regard to matter."
 Related: Abstracted; abstracting.

 Dictionary entries near abstract